-Liquidity risk is defined as the risk of the Group not being able to meet its obligations or fund its assets, as well as not being able to obtain funding without incurring significant additional costs, in the form of a fall in the value of assets that must be realised, or in the form of funding at an above-normal cost level.
+Liquidity risk is defined as the risk of the Group not being able to meet its obligations or fund its assets, or obtain funding without incurring significant additional costs, in the form of a fall in the value of assets that must be realised, or in the form of funding at an above-normal cost level.
 Liquidity risk also includes the risk that the financial markets that the Bank wishes to use are not functioning.